ACskyline/Animus/README.md

 The intended OpenGL version is 4.5.

 ### Update
 It turns out I am supposed to make a displayer, not an editor and I think I am getting somewhere.
-Basically I used FBXSDK to read .fbx files and use OpenGL to display it.
+Basically I used FBXSDK to read .fbx files and OpenGL to display it.
 To simulate large crowd, I applyed instanced rendering and GPU skinning.

 ### Work to do